 Soldering irons are tools that supply heat to a metal rod, in order to melt solder.
 The solder will then be able to flow into the joint between work-pieces creating a connection (on a circuit for example).
 Even though this tool may seem like it’s relatively simple, there are many different types with unique features.

-In order to help you choose the best soldering iron for electronics, or for whatever your niche is, we’ve compiled some of the top things you aught to consider before you go ahead and purchase your new tool.
-Finding the soldering iron that suits you comes down to things like whether you need a high quality one, or if you’re on a budget.
+In order to help you choose the best soldering iron for electronics, or for whatever your niche is, we’ve compiled some of the top things you ought to consider before you go ahead and purchase your new tool.
+Finding the soldering iron that suits you comes down to things like whether you need a high-quality one, or if you’re on a budget.

 Browse through the summary from SolderingExpert below for a quick overview of the different features, and read on if you want to know more.

 The Weller WLC100 40-Watts Soldering iron station is an all-around great tool in terms of price and quality.
 It has the ability to produce and hold up to 900 Degrees Fahrenheit temperatures.
 So it’s able to handle a wide variety of projects that require high tip temperature.
 The Weller ST3 certified copper tip is crucial to keeping the temperature stable and consistent.
 The tip is coated with iron, chromium, and nickel which helps to keep corrosion at bay and keep the tool reliable in the long run.
 As far as ergonomics are concerned this soldering iron is excellent.
 The handle is cushioned with foam making the WLC100 very comfortable to use for long time-frames.

 The power controls on this soldering iron function well, allowing you to adjust the power from precisely 5 watts to 40 watts with an analog control knob located on the base unit.
 Overall a good choice for those interested in soldering as a hobby or for professionals on a budget.
 One downside to consider is that this model does not feature a digital readout of any kind.

 - Complete Kit Includes: 75-Watt...